Bursaries – grants for training

 Will I receive feedback on my application?

-Yes, you will – either way.
-If you are not successful, we will explain why we weren’t able to offer you a bursary at this time.
+If you are invited for an interview and are not successful, we will explain why we weren’t able to offer you a bursary at this time.

 How likely is it that I will receive a grant?